Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 These settings define the [operating mode](#operating-modes) of the device.
 Make sure you have the correct hardware connected before you enable any related settings here.

+- `DEBUG bool` Defines whether to output debugging info to the serial log.

 - `RESEVOIR_MODE int` Defines which [types of water supplies](#water-supplies) the controller is connected to.
     - `1` Source
     - `2` Tank